StoreVia/Captcha-Solver/README.md

 ---

-## 📌 Features From Main.py
+## 📌 Features

-- 🔍 Automatically fetches and solves a live CAPTCHA from the SRMAP student portal
+- 🔍 Automatically fetches and solves a live CAPTCHA from the SRMAP student portal (Main.py Only).
-- 🧠 Uses a trained deep learning model (CNN) to predict text
+- 🧠 Uses a trained deep learning model (CNN) to predict text.
-- ⚡ Solves in under a second on average
+- ⚡ Solves in under a second on average.
-- 🎯 Preprocessing pipeline for consistent and clean predictions
+- 🎯 Preprocessing pipeline for consistent and clean predictions.

 ## 🔧 Requirements